Most children have a lot of energy but also a thousand indoor distractions that can get in the way of more healthy pursuits.

-But children don’t necessarily need a Fitbit with all the bells and whistles.
-Growing wrists and short attention spans may mean you are also hesitant to spend a lot of money on a Fitbit your kids might not use for long.
+Children don’t necessarily need a Fitbit with all the bells and whistles.
+Growing wrists and short attention spans may mean parents are hesitant to spend a lot of money on a Fitbit their kids might not use for long.

 Then again if they are keen to monitor their activity then this should be encouraged, and there are particular Fitbits that are suitable.
 And if you also have a Fitbit you can compare your activity to encourage them to keep moving.

-This £79.99 / $99.95 Fitbit is the first to be specifically designed for kids, so is the most obvious choice.
+This £69.99 / $79.95 activity tracker is the successor to the Fitbit Ace 2 and is specifically designed for kids, so is the most obvious choice.
 It has a simple, tough design and straps specifically for small wrists with a slim display for the time and basic readouts.

-Fitbit recommends the Ace for children over the age of eight and tracks steps, active minutes and sleep.
+Fitbit recommends the Ace 3 or children over the age of six and tracks Steps, Active Minutes and basic Sleep.
 And while they may not have their own smartphone or tablet yet, you can track their progress on your own device to make sure they’re keeping active.

-It’s showerproof and the battery should last for five days, meaning your kids can wear it all through the school week to keep an eye on their exercise (and making sure they go to bed when you turn the light off!)
+It’s showerproof and the battery should last for eight days, meaning your kids can wear it all through the school week to keep an eye on their exercise (and making sure they go to bed when you turn the light off!).

 Fitbit also ensures all the data collected is private and not shared with its servers, keeping info about your kids safely with you and you only.